dj1411/HabitChart/README.md

 The following types of habits are supported:
 1. Improve something e.g. study time
 2. Reduce something e.g. cigarette
-3. Or, achieve a specific goal e.g. run 3 times in 7 days
+3. Or, achieve a specific goal e.g. run 3 times in a week

 ### Statistics
 See all history data in a statistical chart format.
 Observe how much you have improved over time.